borgnetzwerk/scicom-wiki/README.md

 }
 ```

+## Contact
+You can contact the authors directly or via email at _SciCom.Wiki at tib.eu_

 ## Citing SciCom Wiki
-This work has been submitted to JCDL [[1]](https://doi.org/10.48550/arXiv.2511.09248), accepted, presented [[2]](https://github.com/borgnetzwerk/scicom-wiki/), and is pending publication.
+This work has been submitted to JCDL [[1]](https://doi.org/10.48550/arXiv.2511.09248), accepted, presented [[2]](https://github.com/borgnetzwerk/scicom-wiki/blob/main/SciCom%20Wiki.pdf), and is pending publication.
 If you want to cite SciCom Wiki:

 ```
 @InProceedings{wittenborg_scicom_2025,